ishitaj/sq-URL/README.md

 A. First way:

-1. Query the webservice as an API to send a request object and get a response object.
+1. Query the webservice as an API to send a request object with Custom Header and get a response object.

 2. 'http://ijain89.herokuapp.com/api' receives a POST request with JSON body containing key 'url' and value as the URL to shorten.